Organizations rotate through the 2/3 pattern (6 of 5)

 And then the cycle repeats.
 As you enter Phase 3, you might find that Leadership + Team becomes critical again.
 You need strong leadership to rebuild the team culture that got lost during scaling.
 Or you might discover that your strategy needs a major pivot, shifting you back to Leadership + Strategy.
 The point isn't that you're stuck in one configuration forever, but that you're constantly rotating through them.

 I've seen this cycle play out.
-But here's what's interesting: the weak pillar doesn't disappear, it's more that different phases require different balances.
+The weak pillar doesn't disappear, it's more that different phases require different balances.
 The system itself forces you to prioritize, but that prioritization can shift over time.

 I should mention: when I was writing this, I debated whether to correlate these phases to the number of people in the organization.
 I think it gives helpful context for first-time understanding; these patterns often show up at different scales.
 But I think the important thing is realizing this is a cycle.
 It happens in sub-systems within larger companies too.
 A product team within a 500-person company can go through these phases.
 A department can cycle through them.
 Even individual projects can show this pattern.
-It's not just about organizational size, it's about how systems prioritize and adapt.
+Organizational size matters less than how the system prioritizes and adapts.
 A new market threat forces Leadership + Strategy.
 Team burnout after a major push forces Leadership + Team.
 Stagnation forces Strategy + Team.
 The loop continues because the system itself creates the conditions that require rotation.

 This continuous loop explains why leadership changes are so disruptive.
 When a new leader comes in, they're often responding to the weak pillar the previous leader let slide.
 A CEO who focused on Leadership + Strategy gets replaced by someone who prioritizes Leadership + Team because team burnout became unsustainable.
 The new leader isn't fixing what was broken.
 They're rotating the focus to a different part of the loop.
 That's why it can feel like the previous leadership was completely wrong.
 They weren't wrong.
 They were optimizing for a different combination.

 I've been thinking about this from a systems perspective.
 Seeing organizations as finite systems with limited attention, limited energy, limited capacity for change.
 When you optimize for two pillars, you're directing that attention and energy in specific ways.
-The third pillar isn't just passively "weaker", it's actively getting less reinforcement in the system's feedback loops.
+The third pillar isn't passively weaker.
+It gets less reinforcement in the system's feedback loops.

 In Denmark, our emphasis on balance helps mitigate this.
 Flat structures reduce leadership silos, and laws like 37-hour weeks force sustainable teams.
 But even here, I've seen the 2/3 pattern.
 So I think the constraints are real, even with good intentions and resources.